Informasjonsforvaltning/fdk-frontend/README.md

 # FDK Frontend

 FDK Frontend is a monorepo for the frontend of the Felles datakatalog (FDK) also known as data.norge.no and other related projects.
-It contains several applications and libraries that are used to build the frontend of the FDK.
 The monorepo is built using [Nx](https://nx.dev/) and contains several applications and libraries.
 The applications are built using [Next.js](https://nextjs.org/) and the libraries are built using [React](https://reactjs.org/).

 For a broader understanding of the system’s context, refer to the [architecture documentation](https://github.com/Informasjonsforvaltning/architecture-documentation) wiki.
 For more specific context on this application, see the [Portal](https://github.com/Informasjonsforvaltning/architecture-documentation/wiki/Architecture-documentation#portal) subsystem section.